 - Birth Certificates: Coaches are required to have copies of birth certificates for all players in their possession at all games.

-- For a weekend tournament, brackets will be posted on Wednesday night before the tournament date.
-Each team must re-check brackets up until one day before the scheduled event because brackets frequently change.
+- For a weekend tournament, a schedule will be posted on Wednesday night before the tournament date.
+Each team must re-check the schedule up until one day before the scheduled event because things may change.
 Brackets will be emailed to all coaches.
 It is the coach’s responsibility to confirm that they received brackets via email.

 - If there are not enough teams in single age divisions, Elings reserves the right to create mixed age divisions of 9/10U, 11/12U and 13/14U; 10U will NOT include 8U teams.